JoseRoca/WinFBX2/docs/Array Macros.md

 ### <a name="afxsortstringarray"></a>AfxSortStringArray

 Sorts one-dimensional string array of any type.
+The macro detects the type of array and calls the appropriate sorting procedures.
 ```
 #macro AfxSortStringArray(rg, ascending)
 ```